-"class" includes, without limitation, regular classes, special classes, resource room sessions, labs, library time, counseling groups, assemblies, study halls, lunch, or recess.
+"Class" or "classroom" means any class, meeting or activity which students attend, or in which they participate while in school under the control or direction of the School District.
+This definition of "class" includes, without limitation, regular classes, special classes, resource room sessions, labs, library time, counseling groups, assemblies, study halls, lunch, or recess.
 "Class" also includes regularly scheduled School District-sponsored extracurricular activities, either during or outside of school hours.
 Such activities include, by example and without limitation, School District sponsored field trips, after-school clubs, and sporting activities.